tariqkb/dropwizard-patch/README.md

 `add` operation.
 For each patch instruction in this request, the code inside the `AddHandler` will execute.

 The `PatchRequest` also has methods for all other operations listed above, exposing the relevant information.

+Note that `PatchRequest#apply()` is required to be called before the resource method returns for any patching to be preformed!

 ###JsonPath
 `JsonPath` instances contain path information as defined in [RFC6901](https://tools.ietf.org/html/rfc6901) and wrap